kwonus/Quelle/Vanilla-Quelle.md

 **Another SEARCH Example:**

-Consider a query for all passages that contain a word beginning with pres, followed by Bush, but filter out phrases containing H W Bush.
+Consider a query for all passages that contain a word beginning with pres, followed by Bush, but subtract phrases containing H W Bush.

 *span = 15 ; "Pres*\* ...
 Bush" -- "H W Bush"*

-*(this could be read as: find all references to a wildcard Pres [e.g. Pres. or President] Bush, but filter out [i.e. subtract] phrases that also contain "HW Bush"*
+*(this could be read as: find all references to a wildcard Pres [e.g. Pres. or President] Bush, but subtract phrases that also contain "HW Bush"*

 ### VI.
 Displaying Results